Small Town Character with Modern Amenities-Summer Creek, Merced

 Historic Air Force Base

-Merced is home to UC Merced, one of the prestigious UC campuses that offers exceptional public schooling.
+Merced is home to UC Merced, one of the prestigious UC campuses that offer exceptional public schooling.

 Merced appreciates a typical mild Valley climate, where summers are hot, arid and clear and the winters are short, wet, cold, and partly cloudy.
 Temperatures range from 38°F to 96°F and the area receives approximately 13 inches of rain annually.